-And we’ve got just the literature to help us along—a book for every job.
+It’s a good thing we have a plethora of books to help us along—one for every job.
 Indoor, urban gardening?
 Think Fresh Food from Small Spaces.

 And don’t even get us started on permaculture:

 The right tool for the right job.
 You get the idea.

 For pest management, here’s a helpful organic how-to guide from Getting Started in Permaculture.

 Organic Pest Control